 One amazing feature is the huge transparent dome which serves as the entire roof of the sanctuary.
 The magnificence of the striking clear blue sky is simply awe-inspiring.

-Many of the Ashkenazic Jews who dreamed of erecting a new shul were no longer alive to witness the initiative bear fruit but, nevertheless, their immortal contribution was transmitted to us through their pioneering spirit and perseverance.
-For if not for that belief and determination, we would not have had the strength to be so optimistic and willing.
+Many of the Ashkenazic Jews who dreamed of erecting a new shul were no longer alive to witness the initiative bear fruit, yet their immortal contribution was transmitted to us through their pioneering spirit and perseverance.
+If not for that belief and determination, we would not have had the strength to be so optimistic and willing.
 If not for their careful and loving conservation of our traditions, Jewish continuity would have been at risk.
 The old-timers, those who were always there for the minyan, those who were ever so ready to participate and promote Jewish causes, are the ones who are the true contributors of the new shul and of keeping alive the desire we had for building a beautiful house of worship.

-The Taubers have done lots of philanthropic work in both the United States and in Israel and they are well received by many dignitaries in the Israeli government.
+The Taubers have done lots of philanthropic work in both the United States and in Israel, and they were well received by many dignitaries in the Israeli government.

 Rabbi Yeshurun with Herman and Miriam Tauber

 Herman Tauber arrived in Curacao as a young boy of 13 years.
 He left Poland alone before the war to join his older brother, Leon, who was already on the island at that time.
-From very humble beginnings they painstakingly built a future which later on became a financial empire.
-Herman met his wife, Miriam, who was a survivor of the war, in New-York and they continued their future in Curacao where they had their three children Paulette, Irwin, and Suzy.
+From very humble beginnings, they painstakingly built a future that later on became a financial empire.
+Herman met his wife, Miriam, who was a survivor of the war, in New-York, and they continued their future in Curacao, where they had their three children Paulette, Irwin, and Suzy.

-It was Herman and Miriam’s great benevolence and supreme charitable kindness that enabled us to stride forward and further inspire others to contribute.
+Herman and Miriam’s great benevolence and supreme charitable kindness enabled us to stride forward and further inspired others to contribute.
 They stand out as the financial cornerstone of the new synagogue, which has been named in their honor “The Herman and Miriam Tauber Jewish Center.”

 Rabbi Emeritus Ariel Yeshurun